Explore Our History

 2014

-IMPACCT celebrates our 50th anniversary at our “Great to Be Gold Gala” at the Grand Hyatt in NYC.
-A development milestone— 1,000 units of affordable housing — is achieved.
+IMPACCT celebrates our 50th anniversary at our "Great to Be Gold Gala" at The Grand Hyatt NY.
+Reached a development milestone of 1000 units of affordable housing.

 2015

-PACC renamed itself IMPACCT Brooklyn to emphasize our impact across many neighborhoods.
-We also moved to a new office at 1000 Dean Street, which has more space for workshops and counseling sessions.
+PACC renames itself IMPACCT Brooklyn to emphasize our impact across many neighborhoods and moves to a new office at 1000 Dean Street with more space for workshops and counseling sessions.

 Remaining Committed to Success